-Comment: Aligns with long term objective # 7 - Protects the public's safety and security, ensuring a fair and effective system of justice and providing a prepared response to emergencies and disasters of all kinds.
+Comment: Aligns with long term objective #7 - Protects the public's safety and security, ensuring a fair and effective system of justice and providing a prepared response to emergencies and disasters of all kinds.

-- Operate the five Regional Animal Health Laboratories. - Aid in the prevention and control of livestock and poultry diseases for Virginia's animal industries by adding at least one new testing service per year through June 30, 2010. - Aid in the prevention and control of livestock and poultry diseases for Virginia's animal industries by meeting requirements and applying for accreditation by the American Association of Laboratory Diagnosticians (AAVLD) by June 30, 2009. - Continue the implementation of a state-wide Quality Control Program for the regional animal health laboratory system in accordance with the AAVLD's Essential Requirements for an Accredited Laboratory Guidelines by completing level III documents (individuals laboratory standard operating procedures) through June 30,2010. - Work with vendors to integrate the Veterinary Laboratory Information Management System (VLMS) with at least two existing automated testing methods through June 30, 2010.
+- $\,\circ\,$ Operate the five Regional Animal Health Laboratories. - Aid in the prevention and control of livestock and poultry diseases for Virginia's animal industries by adding at least one new testing service per year through June 30, 2012. - Aid in the prevention and control of livestock and poultry diseases for Virginia's animal industries by meeting requirements and applying for accreditation by the American Association of Laboratory Diagnosticians (AAVLD) by June 30, 2012. - Continue the implementation of a state-wide Quality Control Program for the regional animal health laboratory system in accordance with the AAVLD's Essential Requirements for an Accredited Laboratory Guidelines by completing level III documents (individuals laboratory standard operating procedures) through June 30, 2012. - Work with vendors to integrate the Office of Laboratory Services Veterinary Laboratory Information Management System with at least two existing automated testing methods through June 30, 2012.